 - ICD-9-CM Codes: 456.4

 - ICD-10-AM Codes: I86.1

 A varicocele is the equivalent of varicose veins, affecting the network of veins draining the testicle.
-It presents as a “bag of worms” mass in the upper scrotum.
-It may be asymptomatic or cause mild symptoms.
+It usually presents as a “bag of worms” mass in the upper scrotum.
+It is usually left-sided.

 Additional diagnoses covered by SOP

 Conditions excluded from SOP

 The condition first appears at puberty and may become larger over time.
 It may be asymptomatic or present with a dull ache.

 Worsening would be evidenced by enlargement of the varicocele and an increase in symptoms.